 Consider the example in the illustration below.
 Suppose you changed three settings and had 'green' instead of ‘blue’ values; these changes were saved in 'This computer' layer.
 Then, your team has decided to have settings A and C ‘yellow’ within your team-shared solution, so these values were saved by a team-lead in the 'Solution team-shared' layer, ReSharper applied them as soon as you pulled changes from your VCS.
 Finally, you realized that you felt more comfortable with the ‘green’ value for setting A, and you changed and saved it again, this time it was also saved in the 'Solution personal' layer, which allowed you to have the desired value applied without changing the team-shared layer:

 Save To (Save to Specific Layer)

 You will need to use these commands to save modified settings to the 'Solution team-shared' layer or to a custom layer.
 You can also save the modifications to any other layer if you need it for some purpose.

 The only catch with saving a setting to a specific layer is that it may NOT be applied if the same setting is defined with another value anywhere in other layers above in the stack of layers.
 The illustration below shows how we tried to change setting C to ‘red' in 'This computer' layer and why the resulting setting failed to be changed.

 Manage setting layers

 If you want to share settings in other ways, you would need to learn how to create new setting layers, import and export them.
 For these purposes, ReSharper provides the Settings Layers dialog, available in the Visual Studio menu ( ) and in the Options dialog (by clicking the Manage button).

 Custom setting layers are added under existing default layers.
-E.g., if you want the settings from the custom layer to be applied for all solutions, add it under 'This computer' layer; otherwise add it under one of the solution-specific layers depending on whether you want it to override the team-shared settings or not.
+For example, if you want the settings from the custom layer to be applied for all solutions, add it under 'This computer' layer; otherwise add it under one of the solution-specific layers depending on whether you want it to override the team-shared settings or not.